saurabhlondhe/emtec-interview-que/README.md

-# emtec-interview-que
-Questions asked at the time of interview at Emtec Pune
+# Questions asked at the time of interview at Emtec Pune
+1. Write a python program to print star(*) pattern
+2. Write program to find words from file and count them